Rounaknayee/rounaknayee.github.io/_pages/about.md

 </p>

 <p style="text-align: justify;">
-Feel free to connect with me on social media or delve deeper into my journey by switching tabs.
-I'd love for you to know more about who I am and what drives me.
+Feel free to reach out to discuss how my comprehensive background in ML, NLP, and web development, coupled with my academic achievements and project experiences, can be an asset to your team or project.
+I am keen to collaborate on initiatives that benefit from my technical skills and innovative approach.

 </p>
 <!--
 ![HTML](https://img.shields.io/badge/HTML-E34F26?style=for-the-badge&logo=html5&logoColor=white)